IIIF-Commons/docs-old/step-four-add-a-demo-dependency.md

 <script src="js/openseadragon/openseadragon.min.js"></script>
 ```

-Now, we just need to add some markup to our example `index.html` to get OSD working.
+Now, we just need to add some markup to our example `index.html` to get OSD working in the demo.
 Put this in the `<head/>`:

 ```
 <style>